This article was reviewed by Amanda Brown, CPST.

 Check The Car Seat Is Not Broken or Missing Parts

 You should also make sure you have the original owner’s manual for the seat to learn about proper installation and safety.
-If the seller misplaced the manual, you can sometimes find the full PDF online on the manufacturer’s website.
+If the seller misplaced the manual, you can usually find the full PDF online on the manufacturer’s website.
 If you can’t find a replacement manual online, you should avoid purchasing the seat.

 Buy From a Trusted Retailer or Friend

-The safest way to make a good decision is to buy from someone you trust—whether that’s a trusted online reseller, a friend or a family member.
+The best way to make a good decision is to buy from someone you trust—whether that’s a trusted online reseller, a friend or a family member.
 Trusted sources are more likely to give you an honest look at the seat’s history and vet the seat accordingly.

 Can You Sell Used Car Seats?